If you need a dental implant procedure, here is an outline of what you need to know.

 Patients often ask, Do dental implants hurt?

 The vast majority of patients report that healing from dental implant procedure was much easier than healing from tooth extraction.
-This also consistent with the science that there is little discomfort with healing after a dental implant procedure.
+This is also consistent with the science that there is little discomfort with healing after a dental implant procedure.

 Take advantage of our free implant consultation, which includes a complimentary 3D scan used to evaluate your bone and plan your implant.